MicrosoftDocs/VBA-Docs/api/Word.ProtectedViewWindow.Active.md

 ## Example

-The following code example activates the first protected view window in the [ProtectedViewWindows](Word.ProtectedViewWindows.md) collection if the window is not currently active.
+The following code example activates the first Protected View window in the [ProtectedViewWindows](Word.ProtectedViewWindows.md) collection if the window is not currently active.

 ```vb